openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getStringSync(resId: number, ...args: Array<string | number>): string

-Obtains the string corresponding to the specified resource ID and formats the string based on **args**.
+Obtains a string based on the specified resource ID and formats the string based on **args**.
 This API returns the result synchronously.

 **System capability**: SystemCapability.Global.ResourceManager